Feline Stomatitis

 The syndrome is most characterized by persistent and severe inflammation and ulceration in three areas of the oral cavity:

-1. Caudal Mucositis: Tissues of the caudal oral cavity lateral to the palatoglossal folds.
-Proliferation of this tissue is not uncommon.
+Caudal Mucositis: Tissues of the caudal oral cavity lateral to the palatoglossal folds.
+The proliferation of this tissue is not uncommon.

-Concurrent dental disease, like periodontal disease and tooth resorption can confuse and compound this syndrome.
+Concurrent dental diseases, like periodontal disease and tooth resorption, can confuse and compound this syndrome.

 Elective near-full or complete mouth extractions of all quadrants should be performed by a skilled surgeon and only under the guidance of dental radiographs.
-Post operative pain management of these cases is imperative to a quick recovery and return to eating.
-Some cats may be hospitalized for 2 –3 days.
-Midwest Animal Dental & Oral Surgery specializes in these complex diseases and have the knowledge and skill to treat this disease allowing Feline Stomatitis/Mucositis patient to live a functional and full life!
+Postoperative pain management of these cases is imperative to a quick recovery and return to eating.
+Some cats may be hospitalized for 2 – 3 days.
+Midwest Animal Dental & Oral Surgery specializes in these complex diseases and has the knowledge and skill to treat this disease allowing Feline Stomatitis/Mucositis patient to live a functional and full life!